beaumanvienna/gfxRenderEngine/README.md

 In a terminal, starting from the root folder gfxRenderEngine:<br />
 premake5.exe vs2019<br />
 <br />
-Open the solution for gfxRenderEngine in VS2019 and hit F5<br />
+Run the spritesheet generator: Open the solution for gfxRenderEngine in VS2019, set the sprite sheet <br />
-To build the spritesheet generator, set it as startup project in the gfxRenderEngine solution and hit F5<br />
+generator as startup project and hit F5<br />
+Open the solution for gfxRenderEngine and hit F5<br />
 <br />